 (4) If an offer is made to the claimant under subclause (3) and the offer is not accepted by the claimant within 30 days of the day on which the offer was made, no interest is thereafter payable under subclause (2) to the extent of the amount or value of what was offered.

-[Clause 5 amended by No. 8 of 2009 s.
+[Clause 5 amended: No. 8 of 2009 s.
 46.]

 6. Adjudication on claims